martin-micimo/ansible-haproxy/README.md

 ## System Mode

 In System Mode this Role assumes
-- ... that the Installation of the HAProxy Package will create a HAProxy User (normaly haproxy) that the Process will run in.
+- ... that the Installation of the HAProxy Package will create a HAProxy User (normally haproxy) that the Process will run in.
   - You can modify the `haproxy_user` and `haproxy_group` Variable if this is not the case.
   - This Role does not cover the Creation of this User.
 - ... that the Service on the System will be managed by Systemd.
 - ... that you have SELinux set up already if you want to use it in this Role.
-- ... that you have FirewallD set up already if you want to use it in this Role.
+- ... that you have Firewalld set up already if you want to use it in this Role.

 ## Version Matrix